 - Honda's ASIMO: A robot that can walk on two legs like a person

 - Industrial robots: Automated machines that work on assembly lines

-- Data: The almost human android from "Star Trek"
+- Lieutenant Commander Data: The almost-human android from "Star Trek"

-- BattleBots: The remote control fighters on Comedy Central
+- BattleBots: The remote control fighters from the long-running TV show

 - Bomb-defusing robots